20ghrrdll/20ghrrdll.github.io/public/blog-posts/posts/06-06-24-mm-data-the-first-hurdle.md

 Confidently, I said "Two."

-That person replied,  "So you'll be able to go through 120 books an hour..." with very kind and meaningful skepticism.

-And I brushed it off by saying I just need enough data for proof of concept.
 Ten hours in a bookstore or library, spread over a few days didn't sound so bad.
 To further ensure my data entry success, I brought out one of my all-time favorite tools: Google Forms.

 Google Forms has this handy feature where you can funnel the form data into Google Sheets for processing.
 I've used it in a range of situations (ie. apartment hunting).
 Here I made a form that would take in the relevant book data and pipe it to a form.
 Rather than fumbling with a spreadsheet on a phone or hauling my laptop through the shelves, I could fill out the form for each book.